jingibus/gascan/ARCHITECTURE.md

 - Public sessions show only `:published` posts in indexes
 - Individual post rendering allows `:soft-published` posts in public mode
-- Private sessions effectively expose drafts and other unpublished content for author use
+- Private sessions effectively expose all posts for author use

 That makes "preview vs public" a runtime concern rather than a separate environment or content store.